 Goal: Provide teachers with classroom ready spreadsheet modeling activities, "Spreadsheet Labs," that unite Science and Math to model real world phenomena using Excel or Google spreadsheets.
 "The Spreadsheet Lab Manual" laboratory suite consists of 25 independent spreadsheet based simulations in high school Physics, Chemistry, Biology and Math.

-STEM MAJORS USE SPREADSHEETS all the time, it is the go-to program for any task involving data collection and analysis.
+STEM MAJORS NEED SPREADSHEETS all the time, the spreadsheet is the go-to program for any task involving data collection and analysis.
 On top of this the skills transfer across operating systems.
 Proficiency on a spreadsheet will help bridge the skill gap that separates students who are successful STEM majors and students changing out of STEM to a different major in college.
 The Spreadsheet Lab Manual simultaneously give students command of math and teaches them to reason quantitatively on a platform (the spreadsheet) that has become a standardized part of both higher education and industry (Excel, Google Sheets, Apple are all compatible).

 Scroll Down to View Graphs and Activity Summaries: The following graphs are produced and manipulated by students completing the activities in The Spreadsheet Lab Manual*.
 The data is generated from mathematical models written and assembled by the students by following the procedures outlined in the activities.

 Activity: "Comparing Trajectories" (Physics) click to view: Video Demonstration

 Description: This graph compares the trajectories of projectiles with and without air resistance on a spreadsheet.
 Students can investigate this motion by adjusting cross sectional area, mass, initial velocity, launch angle or drag coefficient and immediately observing the effect of the change.